Code-Institute-Submissions/milestone-1/README.md

 Along with the shades of black and grey, I had decided to use red, blue and green colours to represent the lights that you would see in a nightclub for use on icons and logos, this worked well, but later changed the shades of the red, blue and green colours to match that of the Music player embeds that I sourced from Beatport.
 The reason being is that I could not change the CSS for the player embeds and so I decided to match the colours to keep the site all the same colour theme.

-* **Colour Picker:** _I used the colour picker from W3Schools to get colour variations for button colour on hover and border colours on select._
+* **Colour Picker:** _I used the colour picker from W3Schools to get colour variations for highlighting the buttons colour on hover and selecting._
  https://www.w3schools.com/colors/colors_picker.asp